reside-ic/reside-ic.github.io/content/blog/r-mpi-part-one.md

 So, the `8` processes we asked for were spread evenly over `2` nodes which the cluster assigned to our job.
 As it happens, the two nodes actually had 32-cores, but the cluster can only give us units of whole nodes.
-So we made pretty poor use of those nodes, reserving 32 all cores but only using 4 of them.
-Perhaps we could have utilised them better by using `mpiexec -n 64` - if we knew in advance that the nodes each would have 32 cores.
+So we made pretty poor use of those nodes, reserving all 32 cores but only using 4 of them.
+Perhaps we could have utilised them better by using `mpiexec -n 64` - if we knew in advance that the nodes each would have 32 cores, and if our algorithm can actually use them well.
+But that's for a later discussion.

 # End of Part One